cinnData/DataSci/[DS-06] Clustering.md

 * Iterate until a prespecified stopping criterion is met.

-* The algorithm returns the collection of centers and a vector containing the **cluster labels**, which indicate the cluster membership.
+* The outcome consists in a matrix containing the final cluster centers and a vector containing the cluster labels, which indicate the cluster membership.

 Despite some drawbacks, $k$-means remains the most widely used clustering algorithm.
 It is simple, easily understandable and reasonably scalable, and it can be easily modified to deal with streaming data.